-PT102 Leisure Programming - 4.5 Credit Hours
+PT102 Leisure Programming - 4.5 Credit Hours (55 contact hours)

 This course provides an introduction to the basic concepts for leisure programming.
 Students will gain knowledge in the areas of direct services delivery, program planning, and program management.
-The course will focus on issues related to customer service and benefits, such as providing leisure experiences, assessing customer needs, evaluating program impact, promoting positive customer and leader interactions, analyzing and implementing policies, and supervising staff.
+The course will focus on issues related to customer service and benefits, such as providing leisure experiences, assessing customer needs, evaluating program impact, promoting positive customer and leader interactions, analyzing, and implementing policies, and supervising staff.

-PT105 The Business of Personal Training - 4.5 Credit Hours
+PT105 The Business of Personal Training - 4.5 Credit Hours (55 contact hours)